-The sterile components of the Impella Ventricular Support Systems can be used only if the packaging is not damaged, and the expiration date has not elapsed.
+The sterile components of the Impella Ventricular Support Systems can be used only if the sterilization indicators show that the contents have been sterilized, the packaging is not damaged, and the expiration date has not elapsed.

 Do NOT resterilize or reuse the Impella Catheter.
 It is a disposable device and is intended for single-use only.
 Reuse, reprocessing, or resterilization may compromise the structural integrity of the catheter and/or lead to catheter failure which, in turn, may result in patient injury, illness, or death.